Many or all companies we feature compensate us. Compensation and editorial

 • The date of your request

-The letter should specify you’re requesting to close your HELOC and acknowledge you’ll no longer have access to your credit line.
+The letter should specify you’re requesting to end your HELOC and acknowledge you’ll no longer have access to your credit line.
 It should also state you assume responsibility for any remaining balance owed.

-Once you request to close a HELOC, your lender should send confirmation it received the request.
-It should send a separate notice it removed the lien on the property that secured the loan if you’re closing a HELOC with a $0 balance.
+Once you request to close out a HELOC, your lender should send confirmation it received the request.
+It should send a separate notice it removed the lien on the property that secured the loan if you’re canceling a HELOC with a $0 balance.

 It’s wise to follow up with the lender to ensure it received your letter.
-Maintenance fees could continue to accrue as long as the account remains open, which could mean a surprise bill if you assumed the account was closed.
+Maintenance fees could continue to accrue as long as the account remains open, which could mean a surprise bill if you assumed the account was closed out.

 Check out our guide if you want to understand more about how HELOC repayment works.